-Are you living with HIV/AIDS and interested in having children?
-Then know that you are not alone.
-The majority of HIV+ women are of child-bearing age.
+Are you living with HIV and interested in having children?
+You are not alone.
+The majority of HIV-positive women are of child-bearing age.
 Advances in HIV treatment have greatly lowered the chances that a mother will pass HIV on to her baby.
 The risk of passing HIV from mother to baby can be as low as 1 in 100 when certain steps are taken.

 In most cases, HIV will not cross through the placenta from mother to baby.
-If the mother is healthy in other aspects, the placenta helps provide protection for the developing infant.
-Factors that could reduce the protective ability of the placenta include in-uterine infections, a recent HIV infection, advanced HIV infection or malnutrition.
+If the mother is healthy in other aspects, the placenta helps provides protection for the developing infant.
+Factors that could reduce the protective ability of the placenta include: in-uterine infections, a recent HIV infection, advanced HIV infection, or malnutrition.

 Unless a complication should arise, there is no need to increase the number of prenatal visits.
-Special counselling about a healthy diet should be part of the prenatal care of HIV infected women.
-Special attention should be given to preventing iron or vitamin deficiencies and weight loss as well as special interventions for sexually transmitted diseases or other infections (such as malaria, urinary tract infections, tuberculosis or respiratory infections).
+Special counselling about a healthy diet should be part of the prenatal care for all women.
+For HIV-positive women, special attention should be given to preventing iron or vitamin deficiencies and weight loss.
+Further, special interventions for sexually transmitted diseases or other infections (such as malaria, urinary tract infections, tuberculosis or respiratory infections) should be assessed.

 Health care providers should watch for symptoms of AIDS and pregnancy-related complications of HIV infection.
 In addition, providers should avoid performing any unnecessary invasive procedures such as amniocentesis in an effort to avoid transmitting HIV to the baby.

 A baby can become infected with HIV in the womb, during delivery, or while breastfeeding.
 If the mother does not receive treatment, 25% of babies born to women with HIV will be infected by HIV.
 With treatment, this percentage can be reduced to less than 1%.